troclaux/notes/aws.md

 - root account/user: has complete and unrestricted access to all aws services, resources and billing features in the account
   - original identity created when you dign up for aws account
   - root user is not an IAM user
-  - capabilities
+  - exclusive capabilities
-    - change account settings
+    - change the aws account's settings (name, password, email, access keys, MFA)
-    - close your aws account
+    - close the aws account
+    - active IAM access to the billing and cost management console
+    - view certain tax invoices
+    - register as seller in the ec2 reserved instance marketplace
     - change or cancel your aws support plan
-    - register as seller in the reserved instance marketplace
+    - if the only IAM admin accidentally revokes their own permissions, sign into root account to restore IAM user permissions
+    - modify root user MFA settings
+    - edit or delete policy that denies all principals for both SQS (only resource-based policies) or S3 bucket
+  - security protection methods for root account:
+    - enable MFA
+    - create IAM users and avoid using root user for daily tasks
+    - store the root user credentials securely, and use it only when absolutely necessary
+    - use aws organizations for centralized management to reduce the need to access root account often
 - IAM user: individual user identity created and managed within an AWS account using the IAM service
 - IAM groups: collections of IAM users, permissions applied to the group apply to all members
 - AWS organizations: allows management of multiple AWS accounts under one umbrella